-CHICAGO (January 16, 2014) — In its 29th year of honoring the nation’s best high school athletes, The Gatorade Company, in collaboration with USA TODAY High School Sports, today announced Grant Fisher of Grand Blanc High School as its 2013-14 Gatorade Michigan Boys Cross Country Runner of the Year.
-Fisher is the first Gatorade Michigan Boys Cross Country Runner of the Year to be chosen from Grand Blanc High School.
+In its 29th year of honoring the nation’s best high school athletes, The Gatorade Company, in collaboration with USA TODAY High School Sports, today announced Alec Lasinski of Skyline High School (and Wolves 97) as its 2013-14 Gatorade Michigan Boys Soccer Player of the Year.
+Lasinski is the first Gatorade Michigan Boys Soccer Player of the Year to be chosen from Skyline High School.

-The award, which recognizes not only outstanding athletic excellence, but also high standards of academic achievement and exemplary character demonstrated on and off the racecourse, distinguishes Fisher as Michigan’s best high school boys cross country runner.
-Now a finalist for the prestigious Gatorade National Boys Cross Country Runner of the Year award to be announced in January, Fisher joins an elite alumni association of past state award winners in 12 sports.
+The award, which recognizes not only outstanding athletic excellence, but also high standards of academic achievement and exemplary character demonstrated on and off the field, distinguishes Lasinski as Michigan’s best high school boys soccer player.
+Now a finalist for the prestigious Gatorade National Boys Soccer Player of the Year award to be announced in May, Lasinski joins an elite alumni association of past state award-winners in 12 sports.

 The Gatorade Player of the Year program annually recognizes one winner in the District of Columbia and each of the 50 states that sanction high school football, girls volleyball, boys and girls cross country, boys and girls basketball, boys and girls soccer, baseball, softball, and boys and girls track & field, and awards one National Player of the Year in each sport.
 The selection process is administered by the Gatorade high school sports leadership team in partnership with USA TODAY High School Sports, which work with top sport-specific experts and a media advisory board of accomplished, veteran prep sports journalists to determine the state winners in each sport.